G3CFO Is Not a Typical CFO

 If you need a consultant who has much broader skills in all parts of any business, then you probably need a CFO.
 They generally thrive on the right side of the framework.

-Remember, frameworks are not an exact science.
+Remember, frameworks are not exact science.
 I love recreating the accounting function because reengineering systems and processes are second nature to me.
 But I enjoy the problem-solving requirements of the business as a whole.

 The Most Critical Meeting With G3CFO

-Now it’s time to start looking at how I view the CFO role and how I can determine if I can even add value in your business – sometimes, I’m not the right fit.
+Now it’s time to start looking at how I view the CFO role and how I can determine if I can even add value to your business – sometimes, I’m not the right fit.

 Before we meet, you will have already given me 72 months of financial history along with detailed marketing and sales metrics.